Antvndev/vite-bookstore/README.md

 ---

 ## 📖 About the Project

-BookStore is a modern, clean e-commerce web app for browsing and discovering books.
+This is a modern, clean e-commerce web app for browsing and discovering books.

-This is my first time building a project with React and Tailwind.
+It's my first time building a project with React and Tailwind.
 The goal is to learn how to use the technologies while trying to create something that people would see in real life.

 ---